carmenbianca/report-liferay/plan.md

 equally important that the policy be tested against.
 Therefore, this sub-goal has one sub-goal of its own:

-- Automatically verify (lint) the codebase against Liferay's outbound licensing policy.
+- Automatically verify (lint) the codebase against Liferay's \gls{outbound}
+  licensing policy.

 There is one optional sub-goal.
-As described in \ref{copyright-assignment}, Liferay offers a separately licensed version of their product to paying customers.
+As described in section
+\ref{copyright-assignment} and section \ref{license-headers}, Liferay offers a separately licensed version of their product to paying customers.
 From that fact stems the following sub-goal:

 - Unify the licensing header for both the community and the enterprise version of Liferay Portal.
 See section \ref{liferay-portal}.